 - In re Conn’s Inc. Securities Litigation: represented plaintiffs that alleged they were misled when the Company failed to disclose that its increased sales were due to reduced underwriting standards and the issuance of credit to customers who were unable to repay their debts ($22.5 million settlement).

 - Insulet Corp.
 Securities Litigation: received approval of $19.5 million settlement for investors alleging Company artificially inflated its stock price by making false and misleading statements surrounding its insulin pump product.

 - In re King Digital Entertainment plc Shareholder Litigation: obtained $18.5 million settlement on behalf of class of investors alleging that the Company omitted material information regarding the Company’s hit game, Candy Crush from its IPO prospectus.

 - At his previous law firm, Mr. Masson helped recover $30 million for investors in In Re Celestica Inc. Securities Litigation.

-Prior to entering the private sector, Mr. Masson served as an Assistant District Attorney in the Manhattan District Attorney's Office.
-While there, Mr. Masson successfully argued over 40 appeals in state and federal courts and gained extensive experience with large-scale government and regulatory investigations.
+- Prior to entering the private sector, Mr. Masson served as an Assistant District Attorney in the Manhattan DA’s Office, successfully arguing over 40 appeals in state and federal courts and gaining extensive experience with large-scale government and regulatory investigations.
 Notable cases include: People v.
 McKelvey (upheld 75-year sentence for serial rapist preying on homeless women); People v.
-Doyle (affirming conviction for notorious fine art thief); and People v.
-Wong (affirming conviction of driving school instructor involved in hit and run of a child).
+Chance (creating precedential law on issue of first impression regarding the disposal of stolen property under N.Y.
+Penal Law); and People v.
+Espinal (affirming murder-for-hire and conspiracy convictions for high ranking member of a large-scale cocaine trafficking operation).

-The Presidential Right of Publicity, 2010 Boston College Intellectual Property & Technology Forum 012001.
+- Authored The Presidential Right of Publicity, 2010 Boston College Intellectual Property & Technology Forum